 A heavy drone with a smaller battery will have a shorter flight time compared to a lighter drone with a relatively bigger battery.

 Do note that the battery size is measured in terms of its capacity (Ampare-hours) and not its size.

 Before going into the formula to calculate the flight time, let’s defined a few variables that we will be using.

-Total Flight Weight (TFW) = TFW is the weight of the drone just before take-off.
-It includes the weight of the drone itself, any added accessories, and most importantly the battery.
+Total Flight Weight (TFW) = TFW is the drone’s weight just before take-off.
+It includes the weight of the drone itself, any added accessories load, and, most importantly, the battery.
 For this calculator, we will be measuring it in Kg.

-Battery Capacity (C) = The capacity of the battery is its ability to store electric charges.
-A higher capacity battery will be able to provide continuous electric energy for a longer time.
+Battery Capacity (C) = The battery’s capacity is its ability to store electric charges.
+A higher-capacity battery can provide continuous electric energy for a longer time.
 The battery capacity is also written on the pack and is denoted in milliampere-hour (mAh).